BernhardHumm/AAI/manuscript/03_Knowledge_Representation.md

 	      :creator/rdfs:label ?n .
 	}

-The two conditions that the artwork ?a has a creator and this creator has as place_of_birth Paris can be conveniently expressed as
+The two conditions that the artwork `?a` has a `creator` and this creator has as `place_of_birth "Paris"` can be conveniently expressed as

 	?a :creator/:place_of_birth "Paris" .